 Hi!
 My name is Massimo...

 Thanks for stopping by.
-I am a food photographer and food stylist based in Milan (Italy) and I do love telling exciting stories through food and images.
+I am a food photographer and digital content creator based in Milan (Italy) and I do love telling exciting stories through food and images.

 Photography jumped into my life in a very by-the-book way, literally.
 It was 2013 when I received for the first time a semi-pro camera as a gift from a good friend of mine.

 As the years went by, my nature of hopeless curious modified the way I was approaching photography.
 In other words, my passion for it has changed from an interest in a high-tech tool to a stubborn obsession with two essential components of every image: the light and its communicative power.